Murtala Nyako

-Murtala Hamman-Yero Nyako, rcds, D.Agric.
-(H.C.) (born 27 August 1942) is a Nigerian politician and retired military officer who served as governor of Adamawa State from 2007 to 2008, and from 2008 to 2014.
-He previously served as military governor of Niger State from its creation in 1976 to 1977, and as Nigeria's Chief of the Naval Staff from 1990 to 1992.
+Murtala Hamman-Yero Nyako, (born 27 August 1942) is a Nigerian politician and retired military officer who served as governor of Adamawa State from 2007 to 2008, and from 2008 to 2014.
+He previously served as military governor of Niger State from its creation in 1976 to 1977.
+He was a former Chief of the Naval Staff from 1990 to 1992.

 Early life

 Murtala Hamman-Yero Nyako was born at Mayo-Belwa, Adamawa State on 27 August 1943.

 His father, Alhaji Hamman-Yero, was a notable merchant and produce buying agent, whose mercantile activities was directly responsible for the establishment of John Holts and Sons Ltd centre at Mayo-Belwa.
 His mother, Hajiya Maryam Daso, was a housewife who was keen on Islamic studies and herbal medicine.

 He started his western education at Mayo-Belwa Elementary School in January 1952, proceeded to Yola Middle School in January 1955 and commenced his secondary school education in the same school in January 1958.

 He was noted whilst there for his academic achievements and sporting prowess.